 The weight of every other ingredient is expressed as a percentage of the Total flour weight.
 The fluid percentage is called the hydration rate, a scale of how wet, sticky and messy the dough is.
 Conventionally, only the main fluid counts for the hydration rate: water or milk.

 Flour is the product of milling grain.
 Flour has plant proteins and starch.
 Water and protein make dough sticky and stretchy.
 Starch feeds yeast – some is fermented.
 Starch is the carbohydrate in bread – the thing that makes it food.

 White bread flour (and Canadian All-Purpose flour) and whole wheat flour milled from “red, hard” wheat are nearly a standard commodities.
 There are variations depending on the wheat variety, and milling method.

 The Bread Lover’s Bread Machine Cookbook suggests 1 cup of bread flour or whole wheat flour converts at 5 oz.
 Reinhart (The Bread Baker’s Apprentice, and other books) says 4.5 oz.; he measures bread flour scooped in a scoop and poured into the measuring cup.
-Flour scooped with a measuring cup is lightly packed, and weighs in at 4 and 7/8 oz.
-(4.875) or 4.9 oz.
+When flour is scooped or spooned into a measuring cup, it is less dense.
 There is a range of weights for a cup of bread flour in the sources:

 - 4.875 (4 and 7/8) oz. = 138 g.